 If that budget looks ridiculously small, don’t fret: there are places in the world that are ridiculously cheap.

 Can you afford $20 a day?
 You could spend 24 hours in these cities for about that: Saigon (Vietnam), Vientiane (Laos) or Chiang Mai (Thailand).
 Granted, you’ll eat street food and sleep in a hostel dorm.
 But it can be done!

 Crank up your budget just a bit and for $30 you can squeak by in Budapest (Hungary), Panama City, or Marrakesh (Morroco).
 Again, the same rock-bottom conditions apply.

-Have you visited every nearby city?
+Have you visited every city that's easily within reach of you for a day?
 Is there a special spiritual place near you that you’ve never thought of visiting?
 What about a prehistoric site, a special spring or mountain?

 It may not be ideal, but travel is all about discovery, wherever that discovery might be.

 Let's not forget that discovery can also take place within as much as without.
 If you see travel as a quest, you might find some of what you’re searching for closer to home.

 If you can afford to travel at least a little, getting to your destination will be a big part of your spending.

 Transportation often means taking a flight.